 3) If trading vehicles and your current tag has months left on it, transfer the tag to the new vehicle thus postponing the higher taxes until the tax is due for renewal.
 Or wait until taxes are due on the old car, pay them, then transfer the tag, again postponing the higher taxes.

 4) If selling your vehicle, you are entitled to a refund of property tax that is prepaid for the remaining months.
 You must provide proof of sale and that you turned in your tag.

 5) If you have a full year left on your tag, the DMV will refund one year’s fee, but it has to be for the full year - 365 days or longer left on the tag.

 6) POW, Medal of Honor recipients, or Veterans with a service connected total disability can receive total property tax exemption for up to two vehicles.
 DMV fees are exempt as well.
-(POW and Medal of Honor benefits carry to surviving spouse, for vehicle and home, for a spouse of a disabled veteran - home only).
+(Exemptions carry to surviving spouse, for one vehicle and home).
 (12-37-220 (B) (1) (A), (B) 26, 29 & 43).
 Apply to SC Dept. Revenue.

 7) If you are permanently confined to a wheel chair, you can receive property tax exemption for up to two vehicles.
 DMV fees are not exempt.
 (Surviving spouse does not receive exemption) 12-37-220 (B) 27, apply to SC Dept. of Revenue.

 8) The parents or legal guardian of a minor child who is confined to a wheel chair can receive property tax exemption for one vehicle.
 DMV fee is not exempt.
 12-37-220 (B) 37.
 Apply to the SC Dept. of Revenue.